codefresh-io/cf-compose-model/README.md

     * parse(yaml) - Parse an yaml, search for a parser for the yaml file, parse it and return ComposeModel instance.
 Throw an error `parser not found' if there is no parser.
     * load(path) - Loads the yaml and parse it the same way the `parse` does.
 * public:
+    * getAllServices() - return an object with all the services
+    * getAllNetworks() - return an object with all the networks
+    * getAllVolumes() - return an object with all the volumes
     * setPolicy(policy) - set the policy.
 Policies can be found in `lib/model/policies`.
     * addService(service) - add new service to the model
     * addNetwork(network) - add new network to the model